AquaRanked is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Outdoor Container Setup

-A 15-20 gallon container with floating plants and some hornwort provides a complete outdoor medaka habitat.
-No filter is required if the container is planted and lightly stocked — biofilm, algae, and microorganisms in outdoor containers provide natural food sources that supplement pellet feeding.
+A 15–20 gallon container with floating plants and some hornwort creates a complete outdoor medaka habitat.
+No filter is necessary in a lightly stocked, well-planted outdoor container — biofilm, algae, and natural insect fall-in supplement feeding and maintain water quality.

 Position containers for morning sun and afternoon shade.
-Direct afternoon sun in summer can push small container temperatures above 90°F, which stresses even hardy medaka.
+Direct afternoon sun in warm southern climates can push small container temperatures above 90°F on peak summer days — add shade cloth or position containers under trees to manage peak temperature.

 Predator Protection